arcum42/ComfyUI_SageUtils/js/shared/README.md

 - **Image Integration**: Automatic image loading from Civitai
 - **Filter Integration**: Reflects current filter settings in report
 - **Statistics**: Model count and distribution statistics

+**Note**: This module has been moved to `js/reports/reportGenerator.js` to better organize report-related functionality.

 **Usage**: Generates comprehensive HTML reports for model collections with interactive features.